VolterLukander/PennCNV/docs/user-guide/affy.md

 Using APT: `apt-probeset-genotype --analysis-files-path Axiom_UKB_WCSG.xml --out-dir Batch1 --summaries --cel-files list_CEL_files.txt` (The user has to choose the appropriate `Axiom_UKB_WCSG.xml` file that suits their analysis).
 Follow instructions provided by APT.

+##The apt-probeset-genotype program is out dated and is no longer working.
+This step should be done with the apt-genotype-axiom program with similar options.

 The command generates 4 output files:
 * AxiomGT1.calls.txt
 * AxiomGT1.confidences.txt (contains confidences for the genotype calls).